weew/container-doctrine-integration/readme.md

 ## Conventions

-There are certain conventions that you must follow to be inject doctrine repositories.
+There are certain conventions that you must follow to be able to inject doctrine repositories.
 Repositories loader does this kind of repository name to entity name conversion:
 `Vendor\Package\Repositories\FooRepository` should map to this entity `Vendor\Package\Entities\Foo`.

 If this name matching strategy is not sufficient for you, you may provide your own implementation of the `IRepositoryNameParser` interface.